We may earn money or products from the companies or links mentioned in this post.

-Party guests do note start arriving until three or four in the afternoon.
+Party guests do not start arriving until three in the afternoon.
 So guess what?
-Disneyland crowd levels tend to be fairly low on party dates.
-So if you have a parkhopper, start out doing rope drop at Disneyland, and get in a ton of rides before the crowds start coming at three.
+California Adventure crowd levels tend to be fairly low on party dates.
+So if you have a Park Hopper, start out doing rope drop at California Adventure, and get in a ton of rides before the crowds start coming at three.
 This is when party guests start to arrive, so it will feel a lot more crowded.

-There have been times it has been wall to wall people.
+There have been times it has been wall to wall people at the non-party park.
 I feel like I handle crowds pretty well, and I still have been like “I have to leave” because of it.
-IF you are not a fan of crowds, I actually suggest maybe heading over to DCA about three in the afternoon and try to call it quits by dinner.
+IF you are not a fan of crowds, I actually suggest maybe heading over to Disneyland about three in the afternoon and try to call it quits by dinner.

 Get to rope drop every morning, but especially party mornings

 When the park has limited hours, whether from a party or because the hours are just shorter, take advantage of the early hours.
-Be at the park 45 minutes or more before the gates open (or before your Magic Morning start time) so you can get to rope drop and bust out several rides without fastpasses.
+Be at the park 45 minutes or more before the gates open (or before your Magic Morning start time) so you can get to rope drop and bust out several rides without FastPasses.

 More Tips For Disneyland